Skip to content

 Timeline: 2–4 years depending on how quickly you complete coursework and accumulate clinical hours.

-IBCLC Education Requirements: The 14 Health Science Courses
+IBCLC Education Requirements: The 14 Health Science Subjects

-Pathways 2 and 3 require knowledge in 14 subject areas.
+Pathways 2 and 3 require knowledge across 14 subjects, grouped into two categories.
 (Pathway 1 health professionals satisfy this via their professional license.)
-You don't necessarily need 14 separate courses - one course may cover multiple subjects:
+You don't necessarily need 14 separate courses - one academic course may cover multiple Category 1 subjects:

-If you're coming from a non-health background (Pathway 3): You'll need to take the Category 1 courses through accredited colleges, universities, or approved online programs.
-Community colleges are the most affordable option.
-Many are available online.
-Category 2 subjects can be completed through continuing education providers.
+If you're coming from a non-health background (Pathway 3): You'll need to take the Category 1 subjects through accredited colleges, universities, or approved online academic programs.
+Community colleges are the most affordable option, and many of these courses are available online.
+Category 2 subjects can be completed through continuing education providers — many lactation education websites bundle five of the six together at a low cost.

 Lactation Consultant Training: The 95-Hour Requirement